afarriaga/gas-clasp-boiler/README.md

 clasp login
 ```

-If you use multiple chrome users you might want to add the `--no-localhost` flog so that you can choose which google account you want to use to authorize clasp.
+If you use multiple chrome users you might want to add the `--no-localhost` flag so that you can choose which google account you want to use to authorize clasp.
 The steps are a little different, you need to copy paste the link from terminal to chrome which will return a string (key) then you can paste that key to authorize clasp manually in the terminal.

 That's it, you can now create, pull, push, clone (etc) local projects to your Google Scripts intstance and viceversa.